Lead Opinion

 In determining whether the defendant caused the death of the victim, you should focus upon the driving conduct of the defendant and not speculation on whether the defendant could have avoided the accident had he been sober.

 The jury found Abney guilty on all three counts.
 Abney also pleaded guilty to an enhancement based upon a prior, unrelated conviction for operating a vehicle while intoxicated.
-The trial court sentenced Abney to twenty years imprisonment.
+The trial court sentenced Ab-ney to twenty years imprisonment.

 Causation

-We think the Court of Appeals’ approach in this case more closely reflects what is required to sustain a conviction under
+We think the Court of Appeals' approach in this case more closely reflects what is required to sustain a conviction under section 9-30-5-5.
+As we stated in Micinski "[alnalysis оf this statute should focus on the driver's acts....
+If the driver's conduct caused the injury, he commits the crime; if someone else's conduct caused the injury, he is not guilty."

-Abney‘s tendered instruction used the word “caused,” which is the language from Micinski.
-Refusal to give Abney‘s instruction, and instructing as to the lesser standard of contributing cause was error.
-We do not agree with the dissent that Micinski stands for requiring a lesser level of causation than Abney‘s tendered instruction.
+Abney's tendered instruction used the word "caused," which is the language from Micinski.
+Refusal to give Abney's instruction, and instructing as to the lesser standard of contributing cause was error.
+We do not agree with the dissent that Micinski stands for rеquiring a lesser level of causation than Abney's tendered instruction.
 The tendered instruction quoted from Micinski.
 Nor do we intend to resurrect the Higginbotham standard that Micinski rejected.
 Higginbotham suggested that the State must prove a causal link between the intoxication and the injury.
 We did not agree with that argument in Micinski, nor do we now.
-Our concern here is the causal link between the driving conduct and the injury, and the requirement that the State prove that Abney‘s driving was more than a “contributing cause” of Heffernan‘s death.
+Our concern here is the causal link between the driving conduct and the injury, and the requirement that the State prove that Abney's driving was more than a "contributing cause" of Heffernan's death.

 Conclusion